Len Barker: 1981 perfect game

 Barker's most notable accomplishment occurred on May 15, 1981, as a member of the Cleveland Indians.
 On a cold, damp night in Cleveland, Barker pitched the tenth official perfect game in baseball history, defeating the Toronto Blue Jays, 3–0 (the game was originally reported as the ninth perfect game in major league baseball history until the league later changed the criteria for recognizing a perfect game).
 The final out of the game was a fly ball caught by Rick Manning in short center field.
-Barker's pitching was so consistent on that night that he never reached ball three against any Blue Jays hitter.
+Barker's pitching was so consistent on that night that he never reached ball three against any Blue Jay hitter, and only eight Blue Jays pushed him as far as ball two.
+They were particularly flummoxed by Barker's curveball.

-Barker's perfect outing, one of only twenty-three in the history of Major League Baseball, is also the most recent no-hitter thrown by an Indians pitcher.
+Barker's perfect outing, one of only twenty four in the history of Major League Baseball, is also the most recent no-hitter thrown by an Indians pitcher.
 "I run into people almost every day who want to talk about it", Barker said in 2006.
 "Everyone says, 'You're probably tired of talking about it.'
 I say, 'No, it's something to be proud of.'
 It's a special thing."

 Barker was selected for the 1981 Major League Baseball All-Star Game, held in Cleveland on August 9.
 It was the first game played after a lengthy players' strike, and Barker pitched two scoreless innings before 72,086 fans in his home stadium.